SandwichGouda/Data/Data.md

       return x*y
     }
     ```
-- If the function returns several values (as a tuple), the return should be indicated as follows :
+- If the function returns several values (as a tuple), the return type should be indicated as follows :
   * ```go
     func swap(int x, string s) (string, int) {
       return s,x